 Starting with Android O, push notifications require a valid channel to display.
-If your app targets Android O or above, you must use Braze SDK version 2.1.0 or higher.
-Your development team should define the channels that you want to use as well as suggested notification settings (e.g importance, sound, lights) for each channel in your application code.
+If your app targets Android O or later, you must use Braze SDK version 2.1.0 or later.
+Your development team should define the channels that you want to use as well as suggested notification settings (e.g., importance, sound, lights) for each channel in your application code.
 You can find Android’s developer documentation here and Braze’s developer documentation here.

 Android supports localization for channel names, so in the code of your application, you can associate one channel ID with multiple translations of a channel name.

 Once these channels are created, your engineers will need to pass on the associated channel IDs to your marketing team.
 Your team should enter your channel names and channel IDs into the Braze dashboard for use in your campaigns and Canvases.

 To add a channel to the Braze dashboard, navigate to the Android push composer, select the notification channels field and then select “manage channels.”

 Only users with permissions that include “manage apps” will be able to manage channels.